alessandro-041229/C/README.md

 # how to run

-for running the downloaded programms it only requires to open the codeblox app, choose to open and existing project and then select the downloaded project, specific the file .c inside of t
+for running the downloaded programms it only requires to open the codeblox app, choose to open and existing project and then select the downloaded project, specific the file .c inside of the folder and run it in codeblocks

+# how to use

+once the command interface appears you'll just have to instert the lenghts of the three sides for it to make his calculations and determinate the result